-One of our amazing and late teachers taught us, “Control is the currency for growth.”
+One of our excellent and late teachers taught us, “Control is the currency for growth.”

-If you’re not in control of the movement, you have no business working with that weight.
-You must earn the right to move heavy weights and if you’re not controlling the weight, it’s controlling you.
+You have no business working with that weight if you’re not controlling the movement.
+You must earn the right to move heavy weights; if you’re not maintaining the weight, it’s holding you.

 Those gloves would shut down the function of your hands!

 You wouldn’t be able to move your fingers in every direction.
-That’s what happens when we wear big, bulky supportive shoes all our life, we lose function of the musculature that surrounds our feet.
+That’s what happens when we wear big, bulky supportive shoes all our life.
+We lose the function of the musculature that surrounds our feet.

 Can you do that?

-Most people can’t and if you can’t it means that you probably have muscles in your feet not doing their job, which can lead to a very dangerous situation when you start overhead pressing, squatting and deadlifting with heavy loads.
+Most people can’t, and if you can’t, it means that you probably have muscles in your feet not doing their job, which can lead to a hazardous situation when you start overhead pressing, squatting, and deadlifting with heavy loads.

-Did you know your foot has 55 different joints and each one of those joints has it’s only range of motion and plane of movement?
+Did you know your foot has 55 different joints, each with its only range of motion and plane of movement?